Asparagus Crab Omelets

 - 1 can (6 ounces) crabmeat, drained, flaked and cartilage removed

 - Place asparagus in a steamer basket.
 Place in a saucepan over 1 in. of water; bring to a boil.
-Cover and steam for 4-6 minutes or until crisp-tender; set aside.
-In a bowl, whisk together the eggs, salt and pepper.
+Cover and steam for 4-5 minutes or until crisp-tender; set aside.
+In a small bowl, whisk the eggs, salt and pepper.
 Stir in tomatoes.

-- Melt 1 tablespoon butter in a skillet over medium heat; add half of the egg mixture.
+- Melt 1 tablespoon butter in a small skillet over medium heat; add half of the egg mixture.
 As eggs set, lift edges, letting uncooked portion flow underneath.
-When eggs are set, spoon half of the crab, asparagus and provolone cheese over one side; fold omelet over filling.
+When the eggs are set, spoon half of the crab, asparagus and provolone cheese over one side; fold omelet over filling.
 Cover and let stand for 1-2 minutes or until cheese is melted.
 Repeat for second omelet.
-Yield: 2 servings.

-Originally published as Asparagus Crab Omelets in Taste of Home February/March 2004, p31
+Originally published as Asparagus Crab Omelets in Taste of Home February/March 2004